Don't miss any update

 • Overnight in Tripoli.

-Day 7 – Sabratha and departure
+Day 6 – Sabratha

-• Sabratha is smaller than Leptis Magna, but most travelers prefer Sabratha because you can see the Mediterranean from anywhere in the ruins, plus it features the best Roman theater.
+• Sabratha is smaller than Leptis Magna but most travelers prefer Sabratha because you can see the Mediterranean from anywhere in the ruins, plus it features the best Roman theater.

 • On the other hand, Sabratha was also taken by ISIS, the heritage of which can still be seen in some of the damaged buildings.